llagerlof/ctrlr/README.md

 A shell script that replaces the default `CTRL+r` behavior in `bash`.
 It uses `fzf` to select a command from `~/.bash_history` and insert the selected command into the prompt.
 It also copy the selected command to the clipboard, so you can paste it somewhere else.

+The listing includes all `.bash_history` commands plus the commands executed in current session.

 ## Installation

 1. Install `fzf` (your distro's packages repository _probably_ has it available to install)